sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 We can see that `conv6` has `4096` filters, each with dimensions `7, 7, 512`, and `conv7` has `4096` filters, each with dimensions `1, 1, 4096`.

-The filters are numerous and large – and computationally expensive.
+These filters are numerous and large – and computationally expensive.

 To remedy this, the authors opt to **reduce both their number and the size of each filter by subsampling parameters** from the converted convolutional layers.

 - `conv6` will use `1024` filters, each with dimensions `3, 3, 512`.
 Therefore, the parameters are subsampled from `4096, 7, 7, 512` to `1024, 3, 3, 512`.

 - `conv6` will use `1024` filters, each with dimensions `1, 1, 1024`.
-Therefore, the parameters are subsampled from `4096, 1, 1, 4096` to `4096, 1, 1, 4096`.
+Therefore, the parameters are subsampled from `4096, 1, 1, 4096` to `1024, 1, 1, 1024`.

 Based on the references in the paper, we will **subsample by picking every `m`th parameter along a particular dimension**, in a process known as [_decimation_](https://en.wikipedia.org/wiki/Downsampling_(signal_processing)).